Specifyapp/parsers/parsers/to-tailwind/README.md

 Format design tokens to create a theme compatible with the [TailwindCSS specification](https://tailwindcss.com/docs/theme).
 The theme is also compatible with [WindiCSS](https://windicss.org/).

-This parser will create a file containing the whole theme.
-It can then be used in the tailwind.config.js.
+This parser creates a file containing the whole theme.
+It can then be used in the `tailwind.config.js`.

 ## Interface